Your French Bulldog might stink

 It can do.
 The Bulldog’s facial folds, if not cleaned can smell after just a short time.
 This, combined with their rather delicate stomach and other little issues can mean you might need to look after your Frenchie a little more than other breeds.
 You shouldn’t let this put you off though.
 The French Bulldog has so many qualities it makes up for this rather small shortcoming and we all know that dogs can pong a little bit anyway!
 There are owners though who have never had a problem with theirs though so don’t assume they are all the same.

-What Makes the French Bulldog Smell?
+What Makes the French Bulldog Stink?

 There are four main reasons why your Frenchie might smell more than it could, these are the things to check for:

 These are probably the first thing to check when you get a hint of something disagreeable in the air.
 It won’t take long at all for these folds to start smelling and it’s a daily task for you to ensure these are all nice and clean.
 In the summer or if it’s hot inside, the problem will obviously need addressing earlier.